gleber/ledger-parsita/memory-bank/activeContext.md

     - The `Account` class now has `format_flat_lines` to format a single account's data for flat view, and `get_all_subaccounts` to recursively collect all subaccounts.
     - `BalanceSheet.format_account_hierarchy` and `BalanceSheet.format_account_flat` now delegate to the respective methods in the `Account` class.
     - Updated `tests/test_balance_printing.py` to align with these changes, ensuring all tests pass.
 - **Updated `Account.format_hierarchical` in `src/balance.py` to suppress printing of zero-balance commodity lines and to avoid printing account names if the account itself and its children have no non-zero balances to display for the current mode.
-All tests in `tests/test_balance_printing.py` and subsequently all project tests pass after this change.**
+All project tests pass after this change.**
 - **Refactored `Result` handling in `src/main.py` CLI commands to use an early return pattern with `is_successful` from `returns.pipeline`, replacing `match` statements.**
 - **Separated capital gains reporting from the `balance` command into a new `gains` command in `src/main.py`.**
 - **Added `BalanceSheet.from_journal(journal)` static method to `src/balance.py` and updated `balance_cmd` and `gains_cmd` in `src/main.py` to use it.**